 We imagine the new administrative centre for the Forests of the Czech Republic as a villa in the woods.
-A highly effective concentration in the form of a solitary volume with a circular footprint makes the rest of the area free for gradual afforestation.
-The cylindrical shape also allows for maximum contact with the surroundings, giving each office cell an unobstructed view of the woods.
+The cylindrical shape of the building allows for maximum contact with the surroundings, giving each office cell an unobstructed view of the forest.
 Various types of shared spaces for employees emerge in parts where the radial envelope and the orthogonal atrium of the building meet each other.
+A highly effective concentration in the form of a solitary volume makes the rest of the area free for gradual afforestation.

 Hradec Králové(CZ), competition 2016